rsfutch77/everdell_ai/README.md

 - Journey
 - Occupation
 - Occupation lock
+- Open Destination cards
+- Add ID# and details of each card to game state (if needed?)
+- When testing, pause after each draw to select the correct cards into all positions and wait for a continue button V2 Plan:
 - Extra locations when there are 4 players
-- Open Destination cards
 - Discarding cards that would be over the hand limit when donating cards to an opponent
 - Drawing all cards from the meadow before replenishing when multiple cards are drawn from the meadow
 - If a player has passed, they can not be given any resources or cards
-- Allow the AI to choose to pass
 - In the case of ties, the player with more events wins, if there is still a tie, then count resources
-- Re-shuffling an empty deck
+- Re-shuffling an empty deck in training mode
+- AI deciding which person to give the fool to (currently just picks the next player)

 AI Limitiations
 ---------------
-- The AI
+-

 Contributing
 ------------